ConanJian/LightAndSoundGame/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.

-[For all the required functionality:
+For all the required functionality:
 -I googled how to get the length of an array.
 This website, https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/length
 , was the first thing that popped up.

 -I also use your prework website: https://courses.codepath.org/snippets/summer_internship_for_tech_excellence/prework]

-[For all optional features:
+For all optional features:
 How Math.random() works: https://www.w3schools.com/jsref/jsref_random.asp

-Need round up for Math.random(): https://www.w3schools.com/jsref/jsref_ceil.asp
+Needed to round up for Math.random(): https://www.w3schools.com/jsref/jsref_ceil.asp

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)